Workers Architecture

 Summary

 The EverWorker architecture is designed for modularity, scalability, and flexibility.
-Universal Workers offer broad utility, Specialized Workers deliver precise automation, and Assistant Workers provide human-centric micro-assistance.
+AI Workers offer broad utility through conversational AI, while AI Workflows deliver precise automation through visual node-based design.
 Together, these components support a lifecycle that enables continuous creation, testing, reuse, and governance - all managed under a role-based platform that adapts to both technical and non-technical users.